BiodiversityDataScienceCorp/Instructional-Pedagogy/5-2-integrating-data.md

 ## Overview

-Once the dataset is in place, you can start to design challenges that provide learners an opportunity to practice the skills that you’ve included in your skills list.
+Once the dataset is in place, you can start to design challenges that provide students an opportunity to practice the skills that you've included in your skills list.
 Writing the challenges before writing the content of the lesson ensures that the lesson will remain focused, and can reveal gaps in your skills list.

 <div class="exercise" markdown="1">
 **Exercise**